JosephLivengood/ConquerJS/README.md

 #### Also includes:
 * Chai/Mocha - Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
+* Webpack/Babel - Webpack takes modules with dependencies and generates static assets representing those modules.
+* Sass - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
 * ReactTooltip - ReactTooltip is the most versitile easy tooltip component for React.
 Read more about it [here](https://github.com/wwayne/react-tooltip).
-* Webpack/Babel - Webpack takes modules with dependencies and generates static assets representing those modules.
-* Sass - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+* Bootstrap v4 - Bootstrap is the most popular HTML, CSS, and JS framework in the world for building responsive, mobile-first projects on the web.
+It also speeds up development greatly.
+* Font Awesome - Font Awesome gives you scalable vector icons that can instantly be customized — size, color, drop shadow, and anything that can be done with the power of CSS.
+* Bootstrap-Social - Easy way to bring social icons and login styled buttons in an extremely lightweight stylesheet.

 ## Structure

-The aim of this project is to have an extremely scaleable solution for your next project with modularity at every point.
+The aim of this project is to have an extremely scaleable solution for your next project with modularity at every point on the back and front.
 It should be extremely simple to add or remove features including authentication strategies; it should not require editing of the low level _how_ to make it work!
 Files are small, understandable, and you won't find duplicate code.

 #### Basic Structure:
 ```